 Mandatory units are:

 You will meet with your assessor either in a group of other learners or on a one-to-one basis.
 This will either be at a College site or at your workplace.
+This is usually on a fortnightly basis.

 There is no exam.
 You will work with your assessor to produce a portfolio of evidence to demonstrate your competence and knowledge of your job role.
 You will be observed in your job role by your assessor to demonstrate your competence.